MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Data_Sections.md

 text, such as error messages and Help strings.
 It also isolates the code logic, which facilitates security and validation tests.

-In Windows PowerShell, the Data section is used to support script internationalization.
+In PowerShell, the Data section is used to support script internationalization.
 You can use Data sections to make it easier to isolate, locate, and process strings that will be translated into many user interface (UI) languages.